jbossdemocentral/dv-gettingstarted/README.md

 ## Data Virtualization Getting Started for a Developer Hello World Experience

+Please Note.
+Currently updating from 6.1 to 6.2.

 ![alt text](https://raw.githubusercontent.com/jbossdemocentral/dv-gettingstarted/master/docs/images/dvdemo-gettingstarted2.png "Teiid VDBs")

 This Project contains a CSV file and XML File as datasources for a federated view in a Virtual Database.
 You can view the project, preview data, deploy the VDB and browse to the OData URLs.